 If you ignore the fine and it ends up in the hands of the subscription provider, they will either try to transfer it back to you or pay it themselves and chase you to cover the cost.
 Usually, that includes an admin fee to cover their time.

 Be sure to understand your car subscription service's specific policies to avoid any additional costs or fees.
+Here’s the key information you need to know:

 In summary, while car subscriptions may include many costs associated with traditional car ownership or leasing, you may still encounter extra charges like mileage allowance fees, additional drivers, damage or excess wear and tear, penalty notices and additional services.